osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/how-batch-interfaces-work/templates-for-mapping-data-source-events/tag-template-examples.md

 * Value: Level:123.456:cm-Report_Just for Testing
 * Annotation: Batch_123

-The MDB module or PI AF asset for this phase module will have an alias that refers to this point.
+The PI AF asset for this phase module will have an alias that refers to this point.

 ## Multiple triggers for same tag